 | Inspection (per machine) | $500 | Targeted check — cheap relative to breakdown |

 Each prevented breakdown saves $50K.
-Each inspection costs $500.
-The asymmetry is the whole point: even a small probability of prevention makes inspection worthwhile for high-CATE machines.
+Each targeted inspection costs $500.
+The asymmetry is the whole point: even a small shift-related risk premium makes intervention worthwhile for high-CATE machines on First Shift.

 cost_per_breakdown <- 50000 # unplanned breakdown: emergency repair + downtime